 Kentucky's Cumberland Plateau

-In the morning, there were actually clear skies above this oak and hickory forest, so I gathered my things and started on the Renfro Loop Trail.
+In the London District of the national forest, part of the northern Cumberland Plateau, twisting gravel roads lead into the woods and the S-Tree Recreation Area.
+My first visit was in the evening of an unrelenting downpour that saturated the grounds through the following morning.
+Under clearing skies above this oak and hickory forest, I gathered my things and started on the Renfro Loop Trail.
 Several areas of the trail were mud pits or standing water pools.
 At first, I made a concerted effort to hop around these spots, but later I just resigned myself to the mud.
 Most of my enjoyment was found just off-trail, as I sort of wandered through the dripping wet forest adjacent to the maintained trail.
 Hidden in the numerous hills and valleys of the plateau, I found exposed rock formations, soggy meadows, and brimming creeks.
 The loop went about four miles through the forest before returning to camp, at which point I took a short hike on the nearby Sheltowee Trace National Recreation Trail.
 I have read that it is a great trail extending three hundred miles through Kentucky, but I must have found one of its less remarkable sections.
 My short hike went through a couple of ordinary valleys missing the variety I had seen on the Renfro Loop.
 Once I ran into a pack of off-road vehicles sharing the trail, I quickly decided this was not the area for me.

 Rocks on Renfro Loop.